Elliot-TS/GBudget/README.md

 Students will create an account using their RSO or SECP email address.
 The SGA treasurer and assistant treasurers will be able to create an account using their respective email addresses.

 Students can create a budget request for their RSO or SECP events.
-On the event page, they add details about the event and add items to the budget.
+They can add details about the event, including a description, date, time, and location information, and more.
+They can also add budget items to their event.
 Once submitted, the SGA treasurer can review the budget and either approve or deny the budget.
-If there are items that need to be changed, the treasurer can mark which items need to be changed and the student can resubmit the budget.
+If there are items that need to be changed, such as a disallowed item, the treasurer can mark which items need to be changed and the student can resubmit the budget.

 ## Repo Layout